svkucheryavski/svelte-plots-basic/README.md

 ### Heatmap

-This component lets you visualize values of a matrix (instance of class `Matrix`).
+This component lets you visualizing values of a matrix (instance of class `Matrix`).
 Matrix with values is the only mandatory parameter for the component, the other two are optional.

 ```svelte
 <script>